RevensofT/.Net-Anarchy/README.md

 'FromBytes == 257
 ```
-Much easier for transfer a data from reference type to value type but this method is measure size of data it going to copy by structure size... what ? you don't stil satisfy, well I still have a trick in my sleeve. ;)
+Much easier for transfer a data from reference type to value type but this method is measure size of data it going to copy by structure size... what ? you still don't satisfied with this, well I still have a trick in my sleeve. ;)

 ## Raw byte copy directly between any object
 ```vb